Specify Sustainability

 EXAMPLE: Ikea develops multi-tier supplier requirements

 Ikea has developed multi-tier supplier requirements, including minimum and desired criteria.
-The IWAY Standard, as it is called, has four levels: "Must – required at all times; Basic – required within 12 months; Advanced – beyond minimum compliance; Excellent – best practices applicable depending on priorities."⁵ Ikea has defined specific criteria for each of its ten issue categories.
+The IWAY staircase model, has four levels: "Must – required at all times; Basic – required within 12 months; Advanced – beyond minimum compliance; Excellent – best practices applicable depending on priorities."⁵ Ikea has defined specific criteria for each of its ten key sustainability issue categories.
 For instance, their Waste Management category has Basic criteria, "G 9.5 Waste is not incinerated on site, unless for the purpose of recovering energy", and Excellence criteria, "G 9.9 All waste is reused or recycled."

 Draw upon sustainability certifications and standards